Address: Willoughby Arms, 47 Willoughby Road, Kingston upon Thames, KT2 6LN

 So please come along to the Willoughby, where you will receive a warm welcome.
-We usually start gathering from about 6.30pm every Monday – look out for social secretary Greg Heath or one of the other club officers.
 Matches against other clubs, if we have one that evening, usually start at 7.30pm, as do talks, mini-tournaments and other events, but even when a match is in progress there will be an opportunity to play social chess – quietly in the playing room (because formal matches do need tranquillity) or more raucously in the other parts of the pub.
 If you arrive a little before 7.30pm you may find social secretary Greg Heath or one of the other club officials already in residence, ready to welcome members and preparing the playing room for whatever activity is planned that evening.

 We don’t have all the answers to creating a buoyant, inclusive chess club – in an era when clubs generally have been in decline as internet chess has taken over and work patterns have changed – but we are looking for them and would love you to join our quest.
 Veteran chess-watcher Leonard Barden recently said in his Financial Times column that the Kingston club was “booming”.
 This may be a slight overstatement, but we intend to prove him right over the next few years as we head towards our 150th anniversary in 2025.

 We play teams from around the county at home or away.
 We run Kingston teams in the Surrey Trophy (ie first division), the Beaumont Cup (second division) and the Centenary Trophy (ie fourth division) as well as in two knockout competitions – the Alexander Cup and the Lauder Trophy (which we won in 2018-19 and in which we were runners-up in 2019-20).
 Matches take place from late September through to early May, leaving the summer free for social chess and special events.